myistudio/SalonManagement/replit.md

 - June 28, 2025.
 Redesigned New Bill interface with square box layout for products and services optimized for touch screens
 - June 28, 2025.
 Added quantity increment logic - duplicate items now increase quantity instead of creating separate entries
 - June 28, 2025.
 Enhanced bill item controls with +/- quantity buttons and price editing for both services and products
+- June 28, 2025.
+Expanded services and products display area with 3-column grid layout and increased height for better visibility
 ```

 ## User Preferences